BRITISH BOXING BOARD OF CONTROL

 3.14 No stimulant may be given to a Boxer other than cold water sprinkled on the body or used as a mouth wash.

-3.15 No boxer shall use any substance for massage or any other purpose on any part of his body which may be harmful or act as an irritant to his opponent before or during the Contest.
+3.15 No boxer shall use any substance for massage or any other purpose on any part of their body which may be harmful or act as an irritant to their opponent before or during the Contest.
 The discretionary use of Vaseline around the eyes or on the face shall be allowed, but the use of this or other oil or lubricant on the arms, legs or body is not permitted.

-3.16 The Boxer, his Manager, or Chief Second must ensure that his correct licensed name is announced by the Master of Ceremonies before the Contest.
+3.16 The Boxer, his Manager, or Chief Second must ensure that their correct licensed name is announced by the Master of Ceremonies before the Contest.
 If an error is made it must be corrected before boxing commences.